stormrise/optionss/README.md

 Choose option type, here we select "Arithmetic basket option", call, input all the needed parameter, with variate:

-if we forget input the correlation $\rho$ , click submit will be informed,
+if we forget input the correlation ρ , click submit will be informed,

 ![5ca99ef09541a](https://i.loli.net/2019/04/07/5ca99ef09541a.png)